 Legal Research Assistant: Job Duties, Career Outlook, and Education Prerequisites

 Explore the career requirements for legal research assistants.
-Get the facts about training requirements, salary and job outlook to determine if this is the right career for you.
-Schools offering Juris Doctor degrees can also be found in these popular choices.
+Get the facts about training requirements, salary, and job outlook to determine if this is the right career for you.

 |Key Skills||Organization, interpersonal, computer, research|